boyum/sindre-is/sometimes-blogging/dependabot-protips.md

 ---
-title: Improve your Dependabot experience with grouping and patch update ignoring
+title: Improve your Dependabot experience with grouping and version ignoring
 published: true
 description:
 tags: